-The aim is to support young and promising pediatric oncologists in education and in the development of their careers in cancer care.
-The aim of the training is to familiarize the trainees under supervision with all diseases of pediatric hematology and oncology and to instruct them in diagnostics and therapy.
-The programme gives oncologists of the future the opportunity to spend a defined period of time (3-6 months) at a centre of excellence in Europe where they will gain more knowledge in pediatric hematology and oncology and experience in a multi-disciplinary clinical setting specifically designed to address their needs.
-It is also expected that participants will acquire expertise in all issues dealing with the running of a successful cancer unit also including hospital management issues such as quality control.
+The programme supports young and promising paediatric oncologists in their education and career development in cancer care.
+The training familiarises the trainees with all diseases of paediatric haematology and oncology and instructs them in diagnostics and therapy.
+The programme gives oncologists of the future the opportunity to spend 3 to 6 months at a Centre of Excellence in Europe.
+They will grow their knowledge in paediatric haematology and oncology and experience a multi-disciplinary clinical setting specifically designed to address their goals.
+It is also expected that participants will acquire expertise in all issues dealing with the running of a successful cancer unit, including hospital management issues such as quality control.

 Structured educational programme

-Trainees may attend local/regional/national cancer meetings or conferences taking place during their period of visit.
+In addition, you may attend weekly meetings of the affiliated research institutions, outpatient clinics, and local/regional/national cancer meetings or conferences taking place during your period of visit.

 To learn more on how to apply please click here.